nasa/openmct/docs/src/guide/index.md

 category; in general, what is being asked is 'is this candidate allowed in this context?'
 This method should return a boolean value.

-Open MCT Web's policy model requires consensus; a policy decision is allowed when and only when all policies choose to allow it.
+Open MCT's policy model requires consensus; a policy decision is allowed when and only when all policies choose to allow it.
 As such, policies should generally be written to reject a certain case, and allow (by returning `true`) anything else.